Cockpit-HQ/docs/core/api/authentication/index.md

 > In the following examples we use **USR-b2a6ef408b69a2ea86ea065a6d2301a8b4a535bc** as an example API key.

-## API playgrounds

-Cockpit provides two useful API playgrounds.

-1. The REST-API playground
-2. The GraphQL playground

-Navigate to **/system/api** in order to test and query your API endpoints with real data.

 ## The public API

 ::: danger Caution!